niravmehtax/niravmehtax.github.io/_pages/curr_research.md

 * The Impact of Primary Health Care Reform on Population Health: Theory and Evidence from Ontario
 {%comment%} (with Sisira Sarma) {%endcomment%}

+## Research Tools

+* Programming, listed in order of decreasing start-up time (for me):

+	* [R](https://www.r-project.org/): Free, reasonably easy to use, and reasonably fast to get started with.
+Can be slow if you're not super clever.

+	* [Julia](): Free, rapidly changing (in my view), and can be pretty speedy if you're clever enough to use it correctly.

+	* [FORTRAN](https://fortran-lang.org/en/): Free and non-free, and for when you aren't feeling clever but also are feeling like it's [crunch time](https://stuff.mit.edu/afs/athena/software/g95_v0.94/G95Manual.pdf)!

+* etc.

+	* DNS: To remotely access my office machine (to check programs I'm running), I use [Free DNS](https://freedns.afraid.org/), which makes it very easy to ssh into my office machine via a memorable name (which then points to the machine's IP address).